-- The actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate or remedy the effects upon or the effects that might reasonably be expected upon the environment, by the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking; - An evaluation of the advantages and disadvantages to the environment of the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking; - A description of any consultation about the undertaking by the proponent and the results of the consultation; and - Any maps or documents as required under the EAA or based on the provisions of O.Reg.
+- The environment that will be affected or that might reasonably be expected to be affected, directly or indirectly; - The effects that will be caused or that might reasonably be expected to be caused to the environment; and, - The actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate or remedy the effects upon or the effects that might reasonably be expected upon the environment, by the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking; - An evaluation of the advantages and disadvantages to the environment of the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking; - A description of any consultation about the undertaking by the proponent and the results of the consultation; and, - Any maps or documents as required under the EAA or based on the provisions of O.Reg.
 334 under the EAA.